You can become one of the 100+ people making a positive impact

 Each year the Sunriver Women’s Club will select an area of focus for our signature Power of 100 project.
 This year’s project will serve the vulnerable children and youth in South Deschutes County.

-In a random draw CASA was selected as our first project.
-Therefore, over the coming months we will seek 100 people to donate $100 each so we can make a $10,000 donation to CASA and their project to recruit and train 10 new advocates to serve approximately 25 children.
+Over the coming months we will seek 100 people to donate $100 each so we can make a $10,000 donation to Kid’s Center.

 Click the link to contribute online, https://form.jotform.com/82663051991158.